๐Ÿ“ˆBusiness Microeconomics

 Horizontal Demand Curve for Individual Firms

-Compare: Price-taking behavior vs. Horizontal demand curve—these are two ways of describing the same phenomenon.
+Compare: Price-taking behavior vs. Horizontal demand curve.
+These describe the same phenomenon from two angles.
 Price-taking is the behavioral description; horizontal demand is the graphical representation.
-Know both for MC and FRQ questions.
+Be comfortable using both for MC and FRQ questions.

 Long-Run Equilibrium Outcomes